lolmc/sol-ipg/README.md

 This file and all others are my own work and are offered with no warranty on there function or safety if used - by any one.
 If this breaks something, you get to keep both parts.
 I know it's not a pretty script, YOU know it's not pretty but it works (for me anyway) so feel free to pretty things up if you want.

-the purpose of this script is to convert a Solarwinds IPAM All Subnets report exported to an Excel file to create an xml file that can be imported into the Solalrwinds NTA module with each IP Subnet listed as a range to allow for more granular Netflow identities in Solarwinds graphs e.g. Top 10 IP Ranges could be Data_Centre Sub1, Guest_Wireless etc. This all makes looking at the dat a bit more nuanced.
+The purpose of this script is to convert a Solarwinds IPAM All Subnets report exported to an Excel file to create an xml file that can be imported into the Solalrwinds NTA module with each IP Subnet listed as a range to allow for more granular Netflow identities in Solarwinds graphs e.g. Top 10 IP Ranges could be Data_Centre Sub1, Guest_Wireless etc. This all makes looking at the dat a bit more nuanced.

 In order to make this work you need a few extra modules via pip: